What is a Spoofing Attack?

 As one of the more popular types of spoofing attack, IP spoofing attacks can be detected through the use of a network analyzer or bandwidth monitoring tool.
 Monitoring your network will allow you to monitor normal traffic usage and recognize when anomalous traffic is present.
 This gives you a heads-up that something isn’t right so you can investigate further.

-In particular, you’re looking to pay attention to IP addresses and flow data that can point you to illegitimate traffic.
+In particular, you’re looking to pay attention to IP addresses and flow data that can point you to illegitimate internet traffic.
 Catching IP spoofing attacks early is especially important because they often come as part of DDoS (Direct Denial of Service) attacks which can take the entire network offline.

 See also: Understanding DoS and DDoS attacks